THE RENAISSANCE CHURCH IN KLĘPSK

 Today, the church retains its former splendor and historic rank, as an attractive religious building, which is gaining wider interest in Lubuskie, Poland and abroad.
 The church gained significant distinction on March 15, 2017, when thanks to the act of the President of the Republic of Poland – Mr. Andrzej Duda, the church was honored with the very prestigious title of "Monument of History."

 Leon Okowiński (Initial text) / Jaroslaw Wnorowski (Updates in 2019)

 Frank Ingvarson (WA) and Janette Lange (SA) - Australia

 Substantial reading: Janette Lange - Lutheran Archives in Adelaide (SA)

 Fr.
 Olgierd Banaś

-We kindly thank Mr. Frank Ingvarson , descendant of the Schillings family, for the proof reading of the text.
+We kindly thank Mr. Frank Ingvarson, descendant of the Schillings family, as well as Janette Lange from the Lutheran Archives in Adelaide for their proof and substantial reading and their contribution in creating this text.